jordanrburger/connection-docs/tutorial/index.md

   - /getting-started/
 ---

 This tutorial will guide you through basic usage of Keboola Connection (KBC).
+Change

 Before you start, make sure you have **basic knowledge of** [SQL](https://en.wikipedia.org/wiki/SQL) and **access to a KBC project** (preferably empty).
 To get set up, either ask one of our partners,